RocketChat/docs-old/legal/privacy.md

 Your information, including Personal Data, may be transferred to — and maintained on — computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.

-If you are located outside United States and choose to provide information to us, please note that we transfer the data, including Personal Data, to United States and process it there.
+If you are located outside United States and choose to provide information to us, please note that we transfer the data, including Personal Data, to the United States or other jurisdictions deemed not not have an adequate level of data protection deemed by the competent authorities of your residence.

-Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.

 Rocket.Chat Technologies Corp. will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.

 Disclosure of Data
 ------------------